rlogiacco/AnalogButtons/README.md

 # Features

-You can register a call-back function which gets called when a button is pressed or held down for the defined number of seconds.
+You can register a call-back function which gets called when a button is pressed or held down for a defined number of seconds.

-Includes a software simple de-bouncing algorithm which can be tweaked and is based on the max sampling frequency of 50Hz (one sample every 20ms)
+Includes a software simple de-bouncing algorithm that can be tweaked and is based on the max sampling frequency of 50Hz (one sample every 20ms)

 Minimum hold duration (time that must elapse before a button is considered being held) and hold interval (time that must elapse between each activation of the hold function) can both be configured.

-By default max number of buttons per pin is limited to 8 to limit memory consumption, but it can be controlled defining the `ANALOGBUTTONS_MAX_SIZE` macro ***before*** including this library.
+By default the maximum number of buttons per pin is limited to 8 to limit memory consumption, but it can be controlled by defining the `ANALOGBUTTONS_MAX_SIZE` macro ***before*** including this library.

 Starting from version `1.2.0`:

-* the maximum sampling frequency can be controlled defining the `ANALOGBUTTONS_SAMPLING_INTERVAL` macro, defaulting to 20
+* the maximum sampling frequency can be controlled by defining the `ANALOGBUTTONS_SAMPLING_INTERVAL` macro, defaulting to 20
 * holding a button does not imply a *click* event being fired, greatly simplifying writing complex user interfaces

 This work is largely inspired by the AnalogButtons library available in the Arduino Playground library collection, but it represents a substantial improvement in terms of code organization as each operation is going to be defined in a separate function removing the need to determine (through `if` or `switch` statements) which button has been pressed/held.